vmware/vSphere-machine-learning-extension/website/content/en/docs/kubeflow-tutorial/lab3.md

 # What's Next

-Now you are ready to move to the next labs [Lab4 Serving](../lab4) about model serving
+Now you are ready to move to the next tutorial [Serving](../lab4) about model serving